 The freezing and thawing of the product could damage the proteins stability and quality if it is not performed correctly or the equipment is not optimal.
 For best results with freeze-thaw for fill-finish applications equipment that can offer uniformity and repeatability in rapid, controlled freezing using forced air circulation is best.
 It will provide efficient pulldown from ambient to the desired temperature, which allows the rapid pulldown process to extend to the fluid core, avoiding false freezing points and optimizing the freezing process.
 This unique, convection-based, controlled freezing and thawing process eliminates uncertainty and allows temperature specific conditioning to satisfy processing and shipping protocols for various biologics.
 In addition, some biologics may require cold room storage to maintain their stability and efficacy during the manufacturing and distribution phase.

 A cold room is engineered and offers an integrated, controlled environment for various needs.
 These rooms can be modular, semi-custom or custom.
 There are several types of cold rooms used in the biopharmaceutical manufacturing and distribution stage.
-Finished goods, stability, bulk product unfinished goods, frozen blood storage and vaccine and drug storage are standard examples of custom rooms that can be designed specifically to a manufacturer needs.
+Finished goods, stability, bulk product unfinished goods, frozen biologic material, and vaccine and drug storage are standard examples of custom rooms that can be designed specifically to a manufacturer needs.

 Customizable cold storage can be tailored to meet specific requirements such as controlled humidity levels, specialized shelving, and storage configurations, enabling the storage of a wide range of biopharmaceutical products under optimal conditions.
 These cold rooms are designed with features that enable compliance with industry standards and regulatory requirements, ensuring that biopharmaceutical products are stored in accordance with GMP guidelines.